rayzanbran/basic-hoi4-mod-tools/README.md

 Hoi4 Mod Tools: simplify making hoi4 mods.

-IMPORTANT NOTE: at this stage, the in-progress branch is functional as a prototype while main is an old version with bugs.
-If you are downloading this to play around with, download in-progress (unless you want the old buggy version).
+IMPORTANT NOTE: at this stage, main is functional as a prototype.

 FEATURES:
 - National Focus block builder